Civic Warriors

 Insight on Cryptocurrency with The Giving Block

-Civic Warriors Episode 32 with The Giving Block
+Civic Warriors Episode 32 with Alex Wilson

 The Giving Block has created an innovative and practical solution to making bitcoin and other cryptocurrency fundraising easy for not-for-profits.
 We speak with the Co-Founder of The Giving Block, Alex Wilson, about how cryptocurrency is viewed in today’s world.
 He’s helping the public understand what cryptocurrency donations are and the challenges and opportunities not-for-profits are facing when it comes to crypto donations.
 Listen to learn more about what not-for-profits should be thinking about when approached about crypto donations and the pros/cons of why one would go to The Giving Block to manage these donations versus managing them on their own.
-“This is a donor demographic, not just a donation method.
-Accepting crypto is just the first step.”

-Learn about the many ways to support The Giving Block,
+Learn about the many ways to support The Giving Block.

 Transcript: